 Styles of Bike Racks

-Here are the main pros, cons, and details to consider about each of the three primary styles of racks.
+The three main styles of racks are listed below with the main pros, cons, and details to consider about each style.

 Making a Decision

-When choosing what to get, first consider your vehicle, then consider your bicycle.
-If you have a vehicle with factory crossbars, then roof options will be the most economical and practical option.
-Once you have decided to go with a roof rack, consider what type of fork you have.
-If you have 15mm or 20mm through axle forks, we recommend the Yakima High Roller, or some other style that does not require front wheel removal.
-If not, then a standard design that does require front wheel removal, like our Top Pick the Yakima Fork Lift, is a great choice.
-We only steer you away from roof racks if you have a very tall vehicle or very heavy bicycle.
+The style and model of rack you choose depends on a variety of factors.
+First, consider your vehicle, then consider your bicycle.
+If you have a shorter vehicle with factory crossbars, then roof options will often be the most convenient and economical way to go.
+If you decide on a roof-mounted rack, consider what type of fork you have and the size of your front axle.
+For people with 15mm or 20mm through-axle forks or a variety of axle standards, we highly recommend the RockyMounts BrassKnuckles or Yakima FrontLoader, which don't require front wheel removal and provide great versatility.
+If not, then a more standard design that does require front wheel removal, like the Kuat Trio, is a great choice.
+We are inclined to steer you away from roof mount racks if you have a taller vehicle or an unwieldy, heavy bicycle.

-Tall vehicle?
-Heavy downhill bikes?
-If you answered yes to either of these questions, then a tray style hitch mount is right for you.
-Tray style hitch mounts, such as our Editors' Choice Thule T2 Pro XT, use the front wheel and tire as the primary point of attachment, and can carry almost any type of bike, from heavy downhill ones to lightweight road bikes.
-If your vehicle does not have a hitch receiver, check with the manufacturer or an aftermarket shop, because a receiver can likely be installed.
+Do you have a tall vehicle or cumbersome downhill bikes, maybe an e-bike?
+If the answer is yes, then a tray-style hitch mount could be right for you.
+Tray-style hitch mount racks, like the Thule T2 Pro XT, are closer to the ground and provide much easier loading as a result.
+They also use the front wheel and tire as the primary point of attachment, making them especially great for people who want to protect their fancy carbon frames or oddly shaped tubing, and they can carry almost any type of bike and a variety of wheel and tire sizes, from heavyweight downhill bikes to featherweight road bikes.
+If your vehicle doesn't already have a hitch receiver, check with the manufacturer or an aftermarket shop, because they can typically be purchased and installed.
 We recommend 2" receivers because they give you more options when it comes to selecting a compatible rack, and generally have a higher weight capacity.

-If you do not want to install a hitch receiver and having something on your roof is not an option, then trunk or hatch mounts such as our Top Pick Thule Raceway 2-Bike are the answer.
-Trunk mounts fit a wide range of vehicles, and you can check vehicle compatibility on the manufacturer's websites (we have posted links below).
-Trunk mounted racks are an excellent option for occasional users, but we prefer roof or hitch mounted ones for heavy or everyday use.
-Be aware of weight limits and potential compatibility issues with full suspension mountain bikes.
-Many retailers such as REI have racks on display that you can check out before you make a purchase.
-When you are ready to purchase, you may find the best deals online, but consider purchasing from a brick and mortar retailer who can offer you assistance with setup and installation.
+If you're looking for a more simple system that doesn't require a hitch receiver or mounting a rack on your roof isn't an option, then trunk or hatch mount style racks are the answer.
+Trunk mount racks can fit a wide range of vehicles and often be switched between them; you can check your vehicle's compatibility on the manufacturer's respective websites.
+Trunk-mounted racks are most definitely an excellent option for occasional bike rack users, but we prefer roof or hitch-mounted ones for heavy or more frequent everyday use.
+Trunk mount racks also may have limitations due to weight and compatibility, so be aware of that as you consider your purchase.
+Retail outlets, such as REI, often have racks on display that you can check out before you buy.
+Often the best deals on bike racks can be found online, but when you are ready to make your purchase, you might want to consider buying from a brick-and-mortar retailer who can assist with compatibility, setup, and installation.

 Vehicle Fit Resources

-All of the bike rack manufacturers represented in our test group have fit guides to help you match your particular vehicle with compatible models.
-The fit information can be accessed via their respective websites.
+Every bike rack manufacturer represented in our test selection offer fit guides to help you find a rack that will be compatible with your vehicle.
+This information can be accessed on their respective websites.

-- Fork Mount Roof styles with optional 15mm and 20mm through axle adapters (such as the Yakima Fork Lift), and the Kuat Trio
+- Fork Mount Roof styles with optional 15mm and 20mm through-axle adapters (such as the Kuat Trio and RockyMounts SwitchHitter)

-- Tray Style Roof Mounted (such as the Yakima High Roller, which uses the front wheel and tire as the attachment point.)
+- Tray Style Roof Mounted (such as the Yakima FrontLoader and Thule UpRide which use the front wheel and tire as the attachment point.)

-- Tray Style Hitch Mounted (such as the Kuat NV or the Thule T2 Pro XT which use the front wheel and tire as the primary point of attachment.)
+- Tray-Style Hitch Mounted (such as the Kuat NV, RockyMounts MonoRail, or the Thule T2 Pro XT which use the front wheel and tire as the primary point of attachment.)

-Security is an important consideration when purchasing a bike rack.
-There are some in every category that offer excellent security features, and those that have none.
-Purchasing a rack with locks will cost you a bit more up front, but could prevent the theft of your bike.
-If you do not intend to leave your rack or bikes unattended on your vehicle, then purchasing a rack without security features can save you some money.
-However, we often find ourselves stopping after a ride for some food or a well-deserved cold beverage, and having at least some sort of lock on our bikes is mandatory.
-Thieves will take any bike, even if it is not an expensive model.
+Depending on where you live and ride, security can be an important consideration when purchasing a bike rack.
+Rack models in every category offer excellent security features, others offer none.
+Purchasing a rack with security features like locks may cost a little more up front, but you don't have to buy locks after the fact, and it may deter would-be bike thieves.
+If you never intend to leave your rack or bikes unattended on your vehicle, then purchasing a rack without security features can save you some money.
+We feel that is a little unrealistic as we often find ourselves stopping for some post-ride food or cold refreshments, situations where we prefer the added security of some sort of lock.
+Trust us; it never feels good to have your bike stolen.